An Adaptive Cubic Regularisation Algorithm Based on Interior-Point Methods for Optimization with General Inequality

-\begin{lemma} Assuming that assumptions (A1)-(A3) hold.
-Then $ \{ y_k \} $ is bounded away from zero and $ g_k $ is negative for all large $ k $. \end{lemma} \begin{proof} By Theorem \ref{AYgy0}, $ g_k + y_k \rightarrow 0 $, and thus (\ref{nnpred}) eventually holds at all iterates.
-Based on Lemma \ref{nuknubar}, we obtain $ \nu_k= \bar{\nu} $ for all $ k \geq k_1 $.
-From ARCBIP we have that
+\begin{lemma} Suppose that assumptions (AS1)-(AS3) hold.
+Then $ \{ y_k \} $ is bounded away from zero and $ g_k $ is negative for all large $ k $. \end{lemma} The proof of the above lemma is given in Appendix \ref{le12}.